All Episodes

 I hope I'm wrong in my assessment.

-But well, uh what we're going to get here, Rush, is the right result, but for the wrong reason.
+Well, what we're going to get here, Rush, is the right result, but for the wrong reason.

-I'm afraid You're mistaken.
+I'm afraid you're mistaken.

 That type of integrity doesn't exist among these vermin.